-- 1. Keogh Retirement Plan and self-employed SEP deduction: Enter amount actually paid while an Arizona resident. - Penalty on early withdrawal of savings: Multiply the federal deduction by the ratio of your Arizona interest to your federal interest. - Alimony actually paid while an Arizona resident. - 4.
+- 1. Student loan interest: Enter the amount you paid while an Arizona resident. - Archer medical savings account: Enter the amount you contributed to the MSA while an Arizona resident. - 3.
+Self-employed SEP, SIMPLE and qualified plans: Enter the amount actually paid while an Arizona resident. - 4.
+Self-employment tax: Enter that portion of the self-employment tax that relates to self-employment income reportable to Arizona. - 5.
+Self-employed health insurance: Enter that amount of self-employed health insurance that was actually paid while an Arizona resident. - 6.
+Penalty on early withdrawal of savings: Multiply the federal deduction by the ratio of your Arizona interest to your federal interest. - 7.
+Alimony: Enter the amount actually paid while an Arizona resident. - 8.
 Moving expenses: Enter the amount of moving expenses included in your federal adjusted gross income that you accrued and paid during the part of the year you were an Arizona resident.